 • Pharmaceutical companies

-Whatever the case may be, the medical malpractice lawyers at the Porter Law Group will make sure that all parties at fault are held fully accountable.
-We draw from decades of experience in medical malpractice litigation, and work with board-certified medical experts throughout various fields, so you can be sure that no stone will be left unturned in our quest to bring you and your family the answers and the compensation you deserve.
+Whatever the case may be, the medical malpractice lawyers at the Porter Law Group will ensure that all parties at fault are held fully accountable.
+We draw from decades of experience in medical malpractice litigation, and work with board-certified medical experts across various specialties, so you can be confident that no stone will be left unturned in our pursuit of the answers and compensation you and your family deserve.

-In Syracuse, and throughout New York State, medical malpractice claims generally must be filed within 2 years and 6 months from the date of the alleged malpractice.
+In Syracuse and throughout New York State, medical malpractice claims generally must be filed within two years and six months from the date of the alleged malpractice.

 But there are certain exceptions, including: